1 PURPOSE EDUCATION

-During her tenure, dedicating more than 20 years to fostering an inclusive and belonging environment for faculty staff and students, as well as directing community outreach initiatives, Dr. Banks realized, she had a specific burden for a core group of individuals.
+During her tenure, she dedicated more than 20 years to fostering an inclusive and belonging environment for faculty staff and students, as well as directing community outreach initiatives, serving as the Director for Community Services and Special Events at the University of Tennessee Health Science Center.
+Dr. Berry Banks realized, she had a specific burden for a core group of individuals.
 She found herself consistently drawn to implementing strategies that supported education equity for underserved youth, encouraging them to consider doctoral degrees in healthcare.
 Programs were implemented as early as kindergarten, culminating with a white coat ceremony, and as late as graduate school, working as an advisor for the Black Student Association.
-She understood the work did not stop at the entry point.
-Support to thrive, matriculating through graduate school was equally vital.
+She understood the work did not stop at the graduate-level entry point.
+Support to thrive past matriculation through graduation to their professional career was equally vital.

 Dr. Pamela Berry-Banks has dedicated her life to removing education inequities in underserved communities.
 Creating 1 Purpose Education, a culturally affirming and appropriate consulting company that provides instructional support, professional development, and advocacy and support to families in need, was birth out of the awareness of an education crisis, with a determination to be an active solution-focused partner, fighting for the underserved and well deserved.

-Her passion for equity and inclusion and her determination to develop practical solutions that change the narrative for systemically marginalized and underestimated youth had led her to unique spaces, including:
+Her passion for equity and inclusion and her determination to develop practical solutions that change the narrative for systemically marginalized and underestimated youth has led her to unique spaces, including:

-Serving as the Tennessee Community Engagement Alliance (TN CEAL) Project Director at Meharry Medical College.
-TN CEAL develops and leads mitigation efforts to reduce the spread and adverse outcomes of COVID-19 among socially vulnerable persons.
+Serving as the Tennessee Community Engagement Alliance (TN CEAL) Project Director and Grant Manager, directing community outreach efforts purposed to mitigate efforts to reduce the spread and adverse outcomes of COVID-19 among socially vulnerable persons.

 Leading the University of Tennessee Health Science Center as the Director of Community Outreach and Special Events, wherein two years of starting, she increased overall staff and student participation by 50%, helping the university be named among the Top Workplaces in Memphis for five consecutive years.